jsohlendorff/continuous_time_LTMLE/simulation_study/simulation_mechanism.typ

 3. LTMLE standard errors are generally a little bit smaller than the debiased ICE-IPCW standard errors.
 4. In the case with no confounding and $beta_A^y =0.3$, no method appears to be unbiased.
-Some explanations: Either the simulation mechanism is too extreme or the prevalence of the event is too low.
+Possible reasons: Either the simulation mechanism is too extreme or the risk of the event is too low (within the time horizon).

 Overall conclusions for the censored case:
 1. All choices of $lambda^c$ and all choices of nuisance parameter models seem to give unbiased estimates.
-2. Standard errors appear to be conservative.
-Overall, the standard errors for the tweedie model appear to be slightly higher.
+2. Standard errors appear to be (slightly) conservative.
+Standard errors for the tweedie model appear to be slightly higher than for the linear model or the scaled quasibinomial model.
 3. The linear model appears to give the most unstable estimates.
+   This can be seen in the boxplots for the (simple) ICE-IPCW estimator (@fig:boxplot_results_censored_ice_ipcw).

 == Tables